srand/pam/README.rst

 PAM - Pun At Make
 =======================

-PAM is a portable build tool capable of building C/C++ projects, either through its own build engine or by utilizing third party tools such as MSBuild, Xcode and Make.
+PAM is a portable build tool capable of building C/C++ projects, either through its own build engine or by utilizing third party tools such as MSBuild (Visual Studio), Xcode and Make.
 Projects are defined in Python scripts.

 A key differentiator for PAM is the abstraction and removal of traditional toolchain attributes from projects.
 In PAM, the toolchain is in fact a project attribute in its own right.
 This enables a single project to be built using multiple toolchains in different configurations.
 For example, a project can be built for x86, ARM and MIPS simultaneously, in 32- and 64-bit, debug and release configurations.
 It's all up to you.